berkeley-stat243/stat243-fall-2015/section/s05/README.md

 Let's discuss the strengths and drawbacks of each one.

+### general suggestions moving forward

+While I did not deduct points this time (ps2), I will likely deduct points on problem set four for the following:

+- don't hardcode filenames. instead, use variables in your functions for the filename
+- don't use `T` as shorthand for `TRUE`
+- most of the time, if you are using a global variable in your function, it should probably be an argument to the function
+- don't name variables the same name as an existing function in R or other packages
+- don't use "magic numbers" (hardcoded numbers)

 ## branches in git

 We will continue going through the git tutorial, this time covering branches: